hemanth22/CV/docs/index.md

 #### challenges solved

-**Problem Statement**
+**Problem Statement:**

-We have production where it generate around 10GB of file, which contains financial data,
+__Challenge:__ In production, a 10GB file containing financial data had an intricate sequencing logic.
-but there is a sequencing logic for inside file which was failing to manage sequencing inside the file.
+__Issue:__ The existing sequencing logic was failing to manage the order of data within the file, making manual inspection and sequence adjustments difficult.
-So it is difficult to open the file change sequence manually.

-**Solution**
+**Solution:**

+1. Python Program for Sequencing Logic:
-- To solve this issue, i have written a python program to change the sequencing logic in the 10GB file and save it.
+   - Developed a Python program to modify the sequencing logic within the 10GB file.
-- As per project requirement, i have learnt dotnet and re-written the logic in dotnet program and implemented in production.
+   - Analyzed the existing logic and identified areas for improvement.
+   - Implemented changes to ensure proper data order and sequencing.
+   - Saved the modified file with the corrected sequencing.
+2. Transition to .NET (Dotnet):
+   - __Learned .NET (Dotnet)__ as per project requirements.
+   - Re-implemented the sequencing logic in a __Dotnet program__.
+   - Ensured compatibility with the existing production environment.
+   - Successfully Executed logic to correct file.

+__Results:__

+__Seamless Data Processing:__ The new sequencing logic resolved issues related to data order and improved file integrity.
+__Reduced Manual Effort:__ Automation eliminated the need for manual sequence adjustments, enhancing efficiency.

 **Problem Statement:**